 The variables set by the job have similar scope to variables in any programming language (C, for example).
-If the job sets the variable with the command ppmsetvar -f or in the file specified by JS_FLOW_VARIABLE_FILE within a subflow, the scope of the variable is limited to the jobs and events within the subflow.
+If the job sets the variable in JS\FLOW\VARIABLE\LIST (or in the file specified by JS\FLOW\VARIABLE\FILE) within a subflow, the scope of the variable is limited to the jobs and events within the subflow.
 This means that the variable is only visible to that subflow and is not visible to the main flow or any other subflows.
 If the same variable is overwritten by another job within the subflow, the new value is used for all subsequent jobs or events inside that subflow.

-If the job sets variables with the command ppmsetvar -p or in the file specified by JS_PARENT_FLOW_VARIABLE_FILE within a subflow, the user variable is passed to the parent flow.
+If the job sets variables in the file specified by JS\PARENT\FLOW\VARIABLE\FILE within a subflow, the user variable is passed to the parent flow.